Sydney Mardi Gras

 The Mardi Gras season is also hectic for Dykes on Bikes!
 Our main events during the Mardi Gras season are normally:

-- Meet and Greet – normally the Friday night before the Parade.
+- Meet and Greet – held on the Friday night before the Parade.
 We take over a local pub in the inner west for some refreshing beverages and the chance to meet some of the other riders

 - The Parade

-We also normally do smaller one-off events with Mardi Gras, so check out our Events page or sign up for our newsletter (link at the bottom of this page).
+We also normally do smaller one-off events with Mardi Gras, so check out our Events page or sign up for our newsletter.

 Registering to ride in Mardi Gras

-Never ridden with us during Mardi Gras?
-There’s some things you’ll need to know.
+First time riding with us during Mardi Gras?
+There are some important things you’ll need to know.

 - You must be a Full Member of Dykes on Bikes to ride during the Parade (see Membership for more info)